samcunliffe/ucl-talk-template-marp/slides.md

 # Conclusions

-- One or two clear takehome points.
+- One or two clear take-home points.
 - Don't overload your audience.

 ---